 Looking for a place to go with your date in Ottawa?
 Here are some great places to go to spend an afternoon in Ottawa together.
-Surrounded by nature, these trips are easy and safe to get to.
+Surrounded by nature, these trips are easy and safe to get to with your date in Ottawa.

-In spring the Rockeries in Rockcliffe Park offer thousands of blooming daffodils and several flowering trees.
+In spring the Rockeries in Rockcliffe Park offers thousands of blooming daffodils and several flowering trees.
 A popular spot for outdoor weddings, this “olde-worlde” place is steeped in history.
-The Park once belonged to Thomas McKay; he was a Scottish master stone mason of the Rideau Canal and later built Rideau Hall.
-Enjoy the views and the natural settings from this unique nearly 200 year old vantage point.
+The Park once belonged to Thomas McKay; he was a Scottish master stonemason of the Rideau Canal and later built Rideau Hall.
+Enjoy the views and the natural settings from this unique nearly 200-year-old vantage point.

 Mid to late May you’ll find the crab-apple trees in bloom at the Arboretum on Dow’s Lake.
 Romantic pathways lead you to the water, over small bridges and along ponds.
 Don’t forget to hike up to the lookout to enjoy a view over the city.
 Bring a picnic for a lunch underneath the willow trees.
-And when you are out there, don’t forget to walk up to the Fletcher Wildlife Garden, with its native species of plants, birds and butterflies.
-If your date is into birds, this is the place to go.
+And when you are out there with your date, don’t forget to walk up to the Fletcher Wildlife Garden, with its native species of plants, birds and butterflies.
+If your date in Ottawa is into birds, this is the place to go.
 Try to find the colourful Baltimore Oriole or the apple tree in the small ravine!

 How to get there: From downtown, bike along the canal on the west side on the separate pathways until you see Dow’s Lake.
 Cycle around Dow’s Lake, pass the Pavillion that appears to be built in the water and the Arboretum appears right in front of you on the west side of the lake.
 You could bike the same way back or continue along the Trillium pathway and the Ottawa River.

 Further south from the Arboretum, you will find Hog’s Back Falls, where the Rideau River thunders down into a narrow natural rocky channel.
 It is here where the Rideau Canal and the Rideau River split into two different streams.
 See boat owners navigate the locks while enjoying the afternoon sun.
 The manicured lawns at the Hog’s Back locks are a stark contrast from the wild falls, especially in spring when the snow melts.
 In the summer the recently restored modernist pavilion at the edge of the Falls sells snacks to enjoy in the surrounding park.
-Beautiful and serene, this is a really nice place to take your date too.
-Let’s just whisper this in your ear: some couples actually proposed here.
+Beautiful and serene, this is a really nice place to take your date in Ottawa too.
+Let’s just whisper this in your ear: some couples actually propose at this place.
 We’ll leave it here.

 How to get there: Bike along the canal and around Dow’s Lake.
 Cycle through the Arboretum, while keeping the canal on your left.
 The path goes up to the Hartwells Locks.
 Cross the locks and continue further south on the other side of the canal, until you hit the Hogs Back Locks.
 The Falls are a bit further on your left.
 Bring your bathing suit if you want to go for a swim at the adjoining Mooney’s Bay beach.